Updated: May 23

 “If you love Me, you shall guard My commands.”
 (John 14:15)

 But Christianity rejects the Torah and follows whatever commands the church deems still applicable, this is dispensationalism at its finest.
-Those stuck in “churchanity” (mainstream lawless Christianity) will most likely say they only follow the two commands Yeshua gave, but as we’ve just went over, Yeshua was only quoting the Torah and, as we read a few verses down, speaking the words the Father commanded him to speak.
+Those stuck in “Churchianity” (mainstream lawless Christianity) will most likely say they only follow the two commands Yeshua gave, but as we’ve just gone over, Yeshua was only quoting the Torah and, as we read a few verses down, speaking the words the Father commanded him to speak.
 So, in essence, it’s as if the Father told us to keep His commands, which are found in the Torah.
 Furthermore, Yeshua is the walking, talking, Torah.
 If that sounds bizarre to you, check out my post titled, “The Parable of the Ten Virgins.”
 Given this, then, we can dismiss dispensationalist teachings and recognize that as believers of the Most High we show our love through Torah observance.

 “He who possesses My commands and guards them, it is he who loves Me.
 And he who loves Me shall be loved by My Father, and I shall love him and manifest Myself to him.”
 Yehudah – not the one from Qerioth – said to Him, “Master, what has come about that You are about to manifest Yourself to us, and not to the world?” יהושע answered him, “If anyone loves Me, he shall guard My Word.
 And My Father shall love him, and We shall come to him and make Our stay with him.
 “He who does not love Me does not guard My Words.
 And the Word which you hear is not Mine but of the Father Who sent Me."
 (John 14: 21-24)